Religious Workers Resident Visa — Support a candidate's visa application

 Step 4: Religious worker continues to work for you

-If we grant your religious worker a resident visa, it will be conditional on:
+If the religious worker is issued a Religious Workers Resident Visa, it will be conditional on:

-- them doing religious work for you for a period of 5 years
+- them doing religious work for you for a period of 5 years, and

-- you sponsoring them for a period of 5 years from the first day we grant their resident visa.
+- you sponsoring them for a period of 5 years from the first day we give them residence.